enricobarzetti/django_client_data/README.rst

 Django Client Data
 ==================

-This allows Django to pass data to the browser.
+This allows Django to export JSON-compatible data to the browser.
+The client-side code accesses the data as a JavaScript object.

 Installation
 ------------